 This course is an introduction to the theory and methodology of linguistics, which is the scientific study of language.
-We will learn about the primary branches and applications of linguistics-phonetics, phonology, morphology, syntax and semantics-while exploring the complex nature of human language from biological and social perspectives.
-We will look at knowledge of language as an element of human cognition, and develop the skills necessary to analyze and understand basic linguistic data.
+Students will learn about the primary branches and applications of linguistics-phonetics, phonology, morphology, syntax and semantics-while exploring the complex nature of human language from biological and social perspectives.
+The course looks at knowledge of language as a core element of human cognition, and provides students with the analytical tools and practice necessary to develop basic skills for understanding the structure of language and linguistic data.